nevermorec/System-Monitor/README.md

 # System-Monitor

-It can show cpu, memory and network packets.
+It can show cpu, memory and network packets dynamically.

-It depend:
+#Requirement：
   matplotlib
   psutil